A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Methods for the Field Equations

 \subsection{Inverting One-dimensional Operators}

 The choice of factoring the multi-dimensional modified Helmholtz operator means we now have to solve a sequence of one-dimensional boundary value problems (BVPs) of the form

 where $[a,b]$ is a one-dimensional line and $f$ is a new source term that can be used to represent a time history or an intermediate variable constructed from the inversion of an operator along another direction.
 We also point out that the parameter $\alpha$ depends on the choice of the semi-discrete scheme employed to solve the problem.
-For the BDF scheme presented in this paper, we take $\alpha = 1/(c \Delta t)$.
-We will show the process by which one obtains the general solution to the problem \eqref{eq:one-dim BVP MHE}, deferring the application of boundary conditions to section \ref{subsec:applying BCs}.
+For the BDF scheme presented in this paper, $\alpha$ is defined by the semi-discrete update \eqref{eq:BDF-1 semi-discrete equation}.
+We will show the process by which one obtains the general solution to the problem \eqref{eq:one-dim BVP MHE}, deferring the application of boundary conditions to section \ref{subsec:derivatives}.
+Further, this section also discusses the construction of spatial derivatives.